3d music software: create, listen, explore

 1. Download Audiocube and open the app - You can start using it for free, but you'll get the best experiences with a paid account.
 Once inside, create a new project.

 2. Import Audio Files - Use the Browser Tab to import sounds into your Audiocube library, which can be accessed from any project.
 You can add any .wav or .mp3 file.
+You can also download sounds from the sample pack installer.

 3. Add Sounds to Project - Now you can start dragging and dropping files from the library into the 3D stage.
 You can use the standard Sampler device, or create Emitters for some more complex physics & collision-based interaction.

 4. Move & Place Devices and Listening Position - Next, drag devices around the stage to control their specialization.
 This gives you full control over their left/right, up/down, and front/back placement, so you can precisely specify where the sound originates for the listening positions.
-You can move the camera/listener around the scene freely too, and monitor the sonic results in real time.
+Use the audio range editor to control the min and max distance of sound propagation.

-6. Create Acoustic Environments - Use Soundwalls, combined with the enabling of reflections and occlusion in the acoustic settings, to create custom acoustic spaces.
+7. Create Acoustic Environments - Use Soundwalls, combined with the enabling of reflections and occlusion in the acoustic settings, to create custom acoustic spaces.
 Place, scale, and rotate the walls to create rooms of your desired size.
 The Binaural engine will process sounds realistically to reflect the tone of the acoustic environment you've created.

 This is just one possible workflow for using Audiocube, and in reality, there are many other possibilities and deeper features.